THIS PAGE IS NO LONGER CURRENT & THE LINKS WILL NOT ALLOW TUC USERS ACCESS TO RESOURCES.

-Access to UpToDate has changed!
-UpToDate now requires that you register for an account from within the TUC network.
-The UpToDate login you create can also be used for your mobile device and now also includes free access to the UpToDate Mobile app.
-Once you have registered, the Mobile App will recognize that you are affiliated with Touro University California as you install the app.
-Please note: that your account with UpToDate will expire after 90 days of inactivity.
-If this occurs, just login using above link to restore your access.
+Please note: UpToDate requires that you register for an account from within the TUC network.
+The UpToDate login also includes free access to the UpToDate mobile app.
+Once you have registered the mobile app will recognize that you are affiliated with Touro University California as you install the app.
+Please be aware that your account with UpToDate will expire after 90 days of inactivity.
+If this occurs, just login using above UpToDate link to restore your access.

 USP Dictionary (U.S. Pharmacopeia) - Online access to the USP-NF; established drug names and other essential drug information.
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access contact Julie Horwath, the Electronic Resources Librarian, for username and password.

 USP Food Chemicals Codex (U.S. Pharmacopeia) - Online access to the Food Chemicals Codex (FCC).
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access

 USP National Formulary (U.S. Pharmacopeia) - Online access to the USP-NF; source for FDA-enforceable quality standards for drugs, dietary supplements, excipients, procedures for tests, assays, analytical methods.
-Please contact a librarian for the login information if you are interested in accessing the USP online.
+To access this resource, you simply need to create an account.